paigewil/capstone/exploratory_data_analysis_report.md

 names(census)[3] <- "county_fips"
 ```

-Only want Census Bureau numbers from 2014, since it's the only full year in our dataset and can't get partial year information for 2013 & 2015 to average everything out and match to dataset time period.
-AGRP == 0 has summary information on all ages so also need to filter on that criteria.
+We only want Census Bureau numbers from 2014 (YEAR == 7), since it's the only full year in our dataset and we can't get partial year information for 2013 & 2015 to average everything out and match to our dataset time period.
+AGEGRP == 0 contains summary information across all ages so we also need to filter on that criteria.

 ``` r
 census <- census %>% filter(YEAR == 7)
 census_county <- census %>% filter(AGEGRP == 0)
 ```

-Making smaller summarized datasets to be used later in weighted calculations:
+Making grouped and summarized datasets from the census dataframe to be used later in weighted calculations:

 ``` r
 df_county <- left_join(df_clean, census_county, by = "county_fips")